Feras-T/Electronics-Foundations/Zener voltage regulator/readme.md

-# Line Regulator Using a Zener Diode
+# Vlotage Regulator Using a Zener Diode

 ## Objective
-This experiment demonstrates the capability of a Zener diode to regulate output voltage.
+This experiment demonstrates the ability of a Zener diode to regulate the output voltage by operating in its reverse-breakdown region.

 ## Background Theory
 A Zener diode is primarily used to maintain a stable reference voltage by operating in its controlled reverse-breakdown region, making it suitable for simple voltage regulation and over-voltage protection in electronic circuits.